n6ai/minze/docs/guide/index.md

 > Minze requires [Node.js](https://nodejs.dev/) version >= `16.0.0`

-Follow these steps in your command line to get started or [create a new StackBlitz project](https://stackblitz.com/github/n6ai/minze/tree/main/packages/create-minze/template-vite?title=Minze&terminal=dev).
+Follow these steps in your command line to get started.

 ::: code-group